 Heavy Bag Training

 What is the first thing you think of when you hear “boxing training”?
 Do you instantly visualize some classic Rocky training montage of the Italian Stallion putting in work on a boxing punching bag?
 You’re probably not alone.
-Training with a heavy bag is by far one of the best exercises anyone, especially NFL athletes, can do to amp up their workout.
-Heavy bag training helps develop stamina and endurance, power and explosiveness, speed and agility, hand-eye coordination and footwork, and more.
+Heavy bag training is by far one of the best exercises anyone, especially NFL athletes, can do to amp up their workout.
+Training with a punching bag helps develop stamina and endurance, power and explosiveness, speed and agility, hand-eye coordination and footwork, and more.